-Some good friends and I joke around about axioms of the pop-psychology and personal-development industry – there are some hilarious statements used out there, that are funny because they’re always true.
+Some good friends and I joke around about axioms of the pop-psychology and personal-development industry: There are some hilarious statements used out there.
+They’re funny because they’re always true.

 “You don’t trust your yourself” is perhaps the quintessential example.
 Statements like this are used by gurus, therapists and cult leaders all over to create instant “OMG-you-hit-the-nail-on-the-head!” feelings in the listener.

 You don’t trust yourself, because you constantly beat yourself up for not doing “enough”.
 You hunt for solutions to motivation problems, because you don’t trust yourself to do the things you know you should.
 You fret about creating structure in your life to protect yourself from yourself: Better hide those cookies, or they’ll all get eaten!

 Can we just write off “You don’t trust yourself” as a clever verbal trap, or is it tapping into something deeper?
 Is there a universal human confidence problem?
 Or are you just being paranoid?
 Either way you are your own worst enemy.

 A lack of faith in yourself is impeding the wealth, freedom and impact you want to create – so let’s find out why you don’t trust yourself.
 And how you can find that faith again.

 How do you know if you don’t trust yourself?

 Lack of faith in oneself shows up in the way we make ourselves do things.
 It’s the difference between being your own worst enemy, versus your own best friend.
 If you spend a lot of time regretting things you’ve done or decisions you’ve made, you don’t trust yourself.

 If you beat yourself up, if you think you’re not doing good enough, or if you constantly feel like you’ve got under utilized potential then you don’t trust yourself.